HN67/spook-fighters/README.md

 # spook-fighters
 A repository for the development of the free open-source game Spook Fighters.
 This is a hobby project, and is currently under volatile development.

+# playing
+If you wish to play Spook Fighters, you need Python 3.7 and Pygame (2?).
+Clone the repo and then run the main.py file and it should start.

 # mechanics
 Possible Mechanic Designs: